djbower/spider/README.md

 https://help.github.com/articles/fork-a-repo/

-Whilst you are encouraged to develop the code for your own purposes, in general we expect that your new feature(s) will be merged into the mainline following publication of your work.
+Whilst you are encouraged to develop the code for your own purposes, we expect that useful new feature(s) will be merged into the mainline following publication of your work.
 You can issue a pull request for this.
-In the meantime, try and follow the structure and format of the code to ensure changes can be relatively easily merged.
+In the meantime, try and follow the structure and format of the existing code to ensure changes can be relatively easily merged.

 And of course, please issue pull requests for bugs immediately.